Biopsies - Overview

 Preparation for a biopsy procedure will be similar for children.
 If your child is undergoing a biopsy procedure, the physician will provide you with instructions.

 There are many different types of biopsy procedures.
 The equipment used for each type of biopsy will vary depending on the type of procedure.

 In needle biopsy, a sample of tissue or fluid is removed with a needle and sent to the laboratory for further analysis.

-A biopsy needle is generally several inches long and the barrel is about as wide as a large paper clip.
+A biopsy needle is generally several inches long.
+The barrel is about as wide as a large paper clip.
 The needle is hollow so it can capture the tissue specimen.

 - A fine needle attached to a syringe, smaller than needles typically used to draw blood.